investindex/Advanced/README.md

 ## Gold and other precious metals

 There are a few reasons people invest in gold.
-They may think that it is a reliable, widely recognized store of value; that it is a reliable hedge against inflation or economic downturns; or that it will be useful as currency during a potential societal collapse because of its so-called intrinsic value.
+They may think that it is a widely recognized store of value; that it is a reliable hedge against inflation or economic downturns; or that it will be useful as currency during a potential societal collapse because of its so-called intrinsic value.

 Unfortunately, gold is not a good store of value compared to stable currencies like the US dollar.
 It is a highly volatile asset that can lose value for long periods and has experienced no positive real return over its many centuries of use.
 Gold is not a reliable hedge against inflation.
 Its value sometimes increases when unexpected inflation occurs, and sometimes decreases.
 Crucially, the price does not _respond_ to inflation.
 For evidence and more information, you could [read](https://github.com/investindex/Advanced/blob/main/GoldenDilemma.pdf) [these](https://github.com/investindex/Advanced/blob/main/GoldenConstant.pdf) [papers](https://www.tandfonline.com/doi/pdf/10.1080/0015198X.2020.1817698) or watch videos [here](https://www.youtube.com/watch?v=ulgqlQWlPbo), [here](https://www.youtube.com/watch?v=_f0dns9fHFs&t=1347s), and [here](https://www.youtube.com/watch?v=UDHJh8CXTVQ&t=927s).